wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/how-to-configure.rst

 Using out-of-the-box active response scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 No configuration is required.
-Check out the :ref:`Default active response scripts <>` section for more information on out-of-the-box active response scripts.
+Check out the :doc:`Default active response scripts <default-active-response-scripts>` section for more information on out-of-the-box active response scripts.

 Using custom active response scripts
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^